 11. Post an AIDS Walk Poster or Sign

 Put up a sign by the elevator, coffee maker, copy machine, vending machine, break room, or bathroom letting everyone know that you are having a fundraiser for the AIDS Walk and that you would be grateful for their donation.
-Get started now: Download a mini-poster for your desk (coming soon!).
+Get started now: Download Tools.

 14. Use Incentives.
 Get Creative!